TheodorSergeev/img_sound_proc/README.md

 ## Future work

-Technical
+Todo
     - Implement parser for the inverse 2D Fourier transform (ifft2D, read complex matrix)
     - Implement new IO options (audio processing using AudioFile)
     - Create tests for parsers in particular and increase test coverage in general
     - Add more transforms (contour extraction and noise removal)

-New directions

-    - Implement color image processing (possibly vector of Eigen matrices for channels)
     - Simplify OpenCV building (select options to turn off non-IO components)

+Problems
+    - Correctness of FFT1D, LowpassFilter and HighpassFilter (either the tests or the transforms are faulty)

+Limitations
+    - Only 1D or 2D input is supported (to enable color image processing could use vector of Eigen matrices for channels)
-    - Develop new processing method (currently it is not possible to chain 2 transforms without saving an intermediate file, which is not ideal if the transforms are applied to multiple images)
+    - Not possible to chain 2 transforms without saving an intermediate file, which is not ideal if the transforms are applied to multiple images
+    - Doesn't work on EPFL' VDI (not possible to build OpenCV and install Google Test)